A tripod is necessary if you want to take steady pictures and videos. Here is a detailed tripod buying guide you can read and decide.

 The most important and the most essential body part in a tripod is its head.
 Most tripods come with a head but all tripod heads may not suit you.
 You can also check this tripod head buying guide for a detail explanation.

-The head fits on the top of the centre which joints the legs and body height.
-Head is attached with a cube in the centre which can be raised and lowered with the hand or the tool which tripod has.
+The head fits on the top of the center which joins the legs and body height.
+The head is attached with a cube in the center which can be raised and lowered with the hand or the tool which tripod has.

 Generally, this is the heaviest part of the construction, and it has the adjustable locking collar which helps to move the tripod head up and down or side by side.

 You can also purchase the tripod head separately, but you have to choose wisely because the tripod head should carry the weight of your camera.
-There are three types of tripod heads commonly available, and they are Pan-tilt head, Ball head and Gimble head.
+There are three types of tripod heads commonly available, and they are Pan-tilt head, Ball head, and Gimble’s head.

 They are extremely easy to use in any direction, and you don’t have to operate every time we use the head.